MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/javascript.md

 ## Q&A

-### Where can I learn more about Azure Artifacts and the TFS Package Management service?
+### Where can I learn more about Azure Artifacts and the Package Management service?

 [Package Management in Azure Artifacts and TFS](../../artifacts/index.yml)